antonmarsden/toodee/README.md

 ## Limitations

-- Views are not nested for the time being, The only impact is that the `bounds()` of a view are not always relative to its parent.
+- Views are not nested for the time being, The only impact is that the `bounds()` of a view are always relative to the underlying `TooDee` array.

 ## License